 To view the amounts and deadlines, select the chosen degree program.

-Installments must be paid within the established deadlines: awareness of deadlines and printing of the payment slip are the responsibility of the interested parties who, with adequate notice - to solve any payment issues - can check using the online desk.
+Installments must be paid within the established deadlines: awareness of deadlines and printing of the payment slip are responsibility of the interested parties who, with adequate notice - to solve any payment issues - can check using the online desk.

 In case of late payment, the system will automatically generate the amount of the late payment interest based on the days of delay.